concur/developer.concur.com/api-alpha/receipts/migrationguide.markdown

   - We have made receipts for hotels distinct from those from rental cars agencies because we understand the difference in information provided in both.

   - To allow different vendors to provide data that makes sense to them and to our customers, we designed receipt schemas.
-A schema is defined for specific receipt types: Air, Car Rental, Hotel, Ground Transport, Japan Public Transport, and General.
+A schema is defined for specific receipt types: Air, Car Rental, Hotel, Ground Transport, Japan Public Transport and General.

   - Our open schema format allows for new receipt types to be easily added.